mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 001 - Commit Before Prompt/readme.md

 The views expressed here are my own.

-I am a human that writes as best as possible for other humas.
+I am a human who writes as best as possible for other humans.

-I used AI proofreading tools to improve some texts.
+I use AI proofreading tools to improve some texts.

 I welcome constructive criticism and dialogue.